• ,

 we found a pink foam core that was perfect for izzy’s name, so i printed out IZZY really large with my cricut and then stuck it onto the foam core and cut around it. we glue that right onto the box and then finished it off with some cute foil curtain in the back to give it a little glitz since we were obviously not putting plastic on the front.

-i loved putting it on it’s on wall with a balloon arch for a little MOMENT it deserved!
+i loved putting it on its own wall with a balloon arch for a little MOMENT it deserved!

 the pink food